County of Alameda

 • Aims and functions of community organization and resources, including available services in the employment field County and State Health and Human Services Agency and health care.

-• Basic psychological theory and practices as related to human behavior.
+• Basic psychological theory and practices related to human behavior.

 • Public and private social agencies and other community resources.